srinivasfsorg/PollsApp-Django/README.md

 # webapp
-This project is intended to touch 3 tier web application
+This project is intended to touch and feel 3-tier Web Application.